beliven-francesco-delgiudice/app-test/README.md

 The go _Next_, choose _release_ and press _Finish_. \
 After finishing, you will see a notification in the bottom low corner titled **Generate Signed Bundle**.
 Press on the arrow and click on _locate_. \
 There you will find the finished build as an .aab file, ready to be uploaded on the Play Store.

+## App Store

+To build the ios app run `ionic capacitor build ios`. \
+After running the command, if not already opened, open XCode on the project by opening _App.xcodeproj_. \
+In the top side of the window click on _App_ (next to Play and Pause) and select _Any iOS Device_. \
+**Before archiving you will need to open the file _App.xcodeproj_ to edit the _Version_ and increase the _Build_ number.**
+Then in the top bar click on _Product_ and select _Archive_.

+**Note:** If you encounter the "Capacitor not found" error, close XCode and open it by running `npx cap open ios` in the project repository. {: .note} \

+After archiving, click on _Distribute app_, then always click on _Next_ until you read _Processing App..._\
+Now click on Upload to automatically upload it on the app store. \

 ## Copyright